SHARE in Anaheim 2014

 We’d like to especially recognize and thank the Project Managers who identified these compelling topics and outstanding speakers.

-User Category: Introduction to CICS Web Services for the Systems Programmer, Ezriel Gross, Circle Software, Inc.
+User Category: CICS Web Services as a Provider and Requestor, Ezriel Gross, Circle Software Incorporated

 Project Manager: Gene Hudders, C\Trek Corporation

-IBM Category: IBM Corporation, The Art and Science of Technical Presentations, Frank DeGilio, IBM Corporation and Glenn Anderson
+IBM Category: Architecting Your Career (Teching Your Way to the Top), Frank DeGilio, IBM Corporation and Glenn Anderson

 Project Manager: Ellis Holman, IBM Corporation